 Although whiplash has been difficult to prove in the past, new medical scanners are being developed which can scan the soft tissues in the neck for damage.
 This should help to reduce the number of fraudulent claims and will allow doctors to be able to assess a patient's condition more accurately.

 There are a number of things that you can do to help prevent whiplash, the most important being ensuring that your head supports (if present) are properly adjusted to the correct height.
-There is plenty of advice to help you adjust your car's head rest at Whiplash Prevention.org.
+The Royal Society for the Prevention of Accidents (PoSPA) has a handy fact-sheet to help you adjust your car's head rest correctly.